AlgoTradingHub/theplatform-book/source/verbs/string/format.md

 # format

-Returns string representation of `x`.
+Returns string representation of `x` with quotes.
 Format string contains `%` at each position to be replaced by formatted value.

 **Syntax:** ```format[".. %";x..]```